santoshjoshi/camel-bindy-example/README.md

 ============================================================================================================
 #####     Example 2
-      In this example we are processing a Fixed Length Format file and exploring  Bindy Capabilities For:
+      In this example we are exploring  Bindy Capabilities For:
         a.
 Processing Fixed Length Format
         b.
 Date and number formatting, padding, trimming and alignment